rsnemmen/chicago-transit-forecasting/README.md

 - (S)AR(I)MA with `statsmodels`
 - Linear
-- RNN with PyTorch
+- RNN, LSTM, GRU and CNN with PyTorch
-- LSTM
-- GRU
-- CNN
+- XGBoost with `xgboost`

 ![](images/ts.png)